weleoka/Lab2/host/Create_Test_Environment.md

 nano localconfig
 ```

-# find and edit the line to the following:
+find and edit the line to the following:
 $webservergroup = 'www-data';

-# find and edit the line to the following:
+find and edit the line to the following:
-$db_pass = 'bugs';
+$db_pass = 'bugsbugs';

 Save the file and quit Nano.